dr-polachan/TCPSbed/README.md

 ;scikits.bootstrap $pip install scikits.bootstrap

 # VREP Integration
 VREP is a simulator platform for robots.
 For demonstration of the testbed we need to install VREP.
-First, download VREP from https://www.coppeliarobotics.com/downloads and extract it to a folder.
-Next, update the parameter 'vrep_path' to correspond to the path of the executable 'vrep.sh'
+First, download VREP v3.6.0 from https://www.coppeliarobotics.com/downloads and extract it to a folder.
+Next, update the parameter 'vrep_path' in TCPSbed/runDirectory/generated_file to correspond to the path of the executable 'vrep.sh'

 # Demonstration